Dear Author | Online Safety

 Hacking

-In the second one where my friend from overseas asked for my number and then said needed it to confirm with Facebook by them sending a code.
-As there is no way my friend would ask for my number not with several family members on her account I didn’t believe it.
+In the second one, my friend from overseas asked for my phone number and then said she needed it to confirm with Facebook by them sending a code.
+As there is no way my friend would ask for my number, not with several family members on her account, I didn’t believe it.
 I had another way to contact her.
 I was able to contact her by Goodreads.
-Unfortunately for her, the account was hacked, and they then hacked her Instagram and several people even after being told were also hacked.
+Unfortunately for her, the account was hacked, and they then hacked her Instagram.
+Several people she was friends with, after being told there was a problem, didn’t listen and were also hacked.

 How do I protect myself online

 Most importantly you can make sure your private account is private.
 In settings go to privacy and security and you can set things so only you can see them or only friends.
 This means anyone who isn’t a friend cannot see any information.
 I have set friends, email and other information to only me.
 You need to make sure it is not set for everyone to see.
 There is also an option for your profile to be on search engines and I put no. In Australia and New Zealand, you can lock your profile which I have done.
-This means anyone who wants to clone my account does not have access to my information or friend making it less appealing.
+This means anyone who wants to clone my account does not have access to my information or friends, making me a less appealing target.

 What to do when a friend is hacked.

-Recently Narelle Atkins and I were made aware of an author who was hacked.
+Recently, Narelle Atkins and I were made aware of an author who was hacked.
 We immediately deleted her from our friend list and checked she wasn’t in the ACW Facebook group.
-I did the same with two of my friends who were hacked deleted them and warned other groups we were in to delete them.
-I contacted the admin of these groups sadly at least one didn’t do anything the other groups did delete them.
-It helps to report to Facebook but often they won’t delete an account and its takes too much for the person to reclaim their account.
+I did the same with two of my friends who were hacked.
+I deleted them and warned other groups we were in to delete them.
+I contacted the admins of these groups.
+Sadly, at least one didn’t do anything but the other groups did delete them.
+It helps to report to Facebook but often they won’t delete an account and its takes too much effort for the person to reclaim their account.

-If you ever suspect someone has been hacked and is a member of ACW Please contact Narelle Atkins, Iola Goulton or myself and we can either remove or check them out.
-If in doubt I am happy to check.
+If you ever suspect someone has been hacked and is a member of ACW, please contact Narelle Atkins, Iola Goulton or myself and we can either remove or check them out.
+If in doubt, I am happy to check.
 We keep the group private to prevent people just accessing information and we can screen new members.
-Ironically some public groups have the questions, but you can join without answering cos its public.
+Ironically, some public groups have the questions to join, but you can join without answering because it’s a public group.

 Published by Jenny Blake @ausjenny